nihallakshmankonchady/performance-test-scripts/resident-services/README.md

 * Registration Center List Nearest Location (Execution) - This API will download a PDF of nearest Registration Centers.
 The Longitude, Latitude and Proximity distance will be passed in this API from a file named as coordinates and the variables used are "longitude", "latitude" and "proximityDistance" respectivily.
 The id and access token will be used here and can be used multiple times untill its valid and not expired.

 * Registration Center List Location Hierarchy (Execution)  - This API will download a PDF of Registration Centers list.
 The Hierarchy level will be passed in this API from a file named as coordinates and the variable used is "hierarchyLevel".
 The id and access token will be used here and can be used multiple times untill its valid and not expired.
-Hierarchy level are followed by 0:Country, 1:Region, 2:Province, 3:City, 4:Zone, 5:Postal Code.
+Hierarchy level are followed as 0:Country, 1:Region, 2:Province, 3:City, 4:Zone, 5:Postal Code.